 This is weird right!?!

-It’s totally nuts.
-Here are a bunch more pictures of Bagel Heads.
+There are a bunch more pictures of Bagel Heads on the next pages.
 Are you into it?